kwek20/Test/README.md

-# IOTA Fundamentals
+# IOTA Fundamentals for Developers

 #### Learning Objectives

+Four workshops teach these fundamental skills:

+	Using the Trinity Wallet to send and receive transactions

+	Using APIs to automate transactions and data messages

-    Learn how to send transactions, run your own IOTA node, and use IOTA Hub
+	Running your own IOTA node

+	Using IOTA Hub to manage addresses

 #### Grading and Certificate of Completion
     Pass a multiple choice exam and self-grade your lab results

 #### Course Timing
-	TBD
+    Four 4-hour workshops

 #### Labs
     IOTA High-Mobility lab - develop a blueprint for autonomous automobiles

+    AstroPiOTA - collect and publish sensor data

 #### Course Resources